 The first job I got after university was a HR Administrator at Debenhams head office in Taunton.
 After ten months there, I decided I wanted some career progression and was offered a job back in Plymouth at the Pavilions as a House Manager.
 Although I really enjoyed my job in HR, I was still thinking about a career in Events.
 The role gave me the opportunity to pursue this, whilst gaining management experience which would be valuable for a career in HR.
 During this time I also completed my CIPD Foundation Certificate in Human Resource Management, a very valuable qualification for HR roles, which kept both avenues open for me.
 I found that I enjoyed the HR and management aspects of this role and missed my previous HR role and finally, after just over a year at Pavilions, I decided to pursue HR as my career path.
 After recently securing a new job in London, I have just started a new role as a HR Co-ordinator at the University of West London in Ealing.
 I am also starting my MA in Human Resource Management part-time at the University of Westminster in January, which should take me two years, at which point I can look to further develop my career in HR.

-How has your Plymouth University qualification enhanced your career opportunities and employability?
+How has your University of Plymouth qualification enhanced your career opportunities and employability?
 Did it equip you with the right knowledge and skills?

 What advice would you give to anyone wanting to get in to the same line of work?